mustafafakhar/Sustainability-Analysis/README.md

 - Time-Series Forecasting: The Prophet forecasting model was used to predict future emissions.
 The model was trained on the historical data and configured to account for seasonality and holidays.

+- Use manual mathematical conversions to calculate emissions in CO2e.

 - Results & Visualizations: The final output includes a forecast of future emissions and a series of visualizations that tell the story of the data.

 ## Key Findings